kadiraktass/Smove/firmware/README.md

 In another thread, RPi reads the fuel sensor value periodically by sending a data request to Arduino in every second.

 Communication between RPi and Arduino is established with I2C as RPi master.
 A simple command list is defined for the purpose of message exchange between these two device.
-RPi sends simple numbers to Arduino and Arduino perform tasks in respect to the number it receives.
+RPi sends a number to Arduino and Arduino performs tasks in respect to the number it receives.

 Used libraries in RPi script:
 [Pyserial](https://pythonhosted.org/pyserial/) (For the serial interface)